GabriWar/GabriWar/README.md

 - Code, especially in c++, python and rust.

-- Mod Android phones like rooting, tweaking with roms and etc.
+- Mod Android phones (rooting, creating custom roms and etc.)

 - Debug and analyze software.